cgjuan01/wearable-stress-detection-deep-learning-loso/README.md

 | mahalanobis_features (unsupervised) | 0.956 [0.865 to 0.998] | n/a |
 | autoencoder_raw (unsupervised) | 0.619 [0.071 to 0.972] | n/a |

 AUROC is the primary metric because it is threshold-free.
-F1 for the feature model uses a threshold chosen by grouped inner cross-validation on the training subjects; those thresholds range from 0.11 to 0.87 across folds, which is why F1 has a wide floor and why it is secondary.
+F1 for the feature model uses a threshold chosen by grouped inner cross validation on the training subjects; those thresholds range from 0.11 to 0.87 across folds, which is why F1 has a wide floor and why it is secondary.
 The CNN uses a fixed 0.5.

 **Stress vs amusement only.** Both conditions raise arousal, so this is the discriminating test.